06naresh/github-profile-analyzer/README.md

 ## Overview

-Backend service that analyzes GitHub user profiles using the GitHub API and stores insights in MySQL.
+Backend service that analyzes GitHub user profiles using the GitHub API and stores insights in MySQL

 ## Tech Stack